Chiral Properties of $(2\!+\!1)$-Flavor QCD in Magnetic Fields at Zero Temperature: Numerical setup

 Meson masses are extracted by fitting the correlators to the form in \autoref{eq:oscillatory}.
 We systematically consider fits with combinations $(N_{\rm nosc},N_{\rm osc})$=(1,0), (1,1), (2,0), (2,1), (3,0), while varying the fit window $n_\tau\in[n_{\tau,\min},\,N_\tau/2]$ with $n_{\tau,\min}$ ranging from 1 to $N_\tau/2-d$ (where $d$ ensures sufficient degrees of freedom).
-The preferred model and window are selected by minimizing the corrected Akaike Information Criterion (AICc)~\cite{cavanaugh1997unifying,Akaike:1974vps}:
+The preferred model and window are selected by minimizing the AICc~\cite{cavanaugh1997unifying,Akaike:1974vps}:

 where $k$ is the number of fit parameters, $\hat L$ is the maximum likelihood, and $n$ is the number of data points.
 Once the AICc-optimal fits yield a stable mass plateau as a function of $n_{\tau,\min}$, the ground-state mass and its associated uncertainty are determined via bootstrap resampling over that plateau region~\cite{Ding:2020hxw,Bazavov:2019www}.
 As demonstrated in \autoref{fig:plateau_example}, this approach yields clear plateaus for both mass and amplitude extractions.